PrsPrsBK/ffext-manifest-schema/README.md

 ### 'match mode (?i)' of RegExp

 For the case of `string` type, it can have `pattern` keyword.
-JSON Schema does not handle it, and it results in RegExp error.
+JSON Schema does not handle it, and that results in RegExp error.

 # Reference